pianoman244/map-stpauls/README.md

 To view the page, just clone the repository and open index.html in a browser.
 To ensure Mapbox can access the datasets, run cors_server.py from a terminal.
 This will start a simple server on localhost port 8000 so Mapbox has a URL to access the sources.

 There are no package managers involved here.
 All the Mapbox JS is imported in script tags directly in index.html.

+This folder is entirely self-contained (except for cors_server.py).
+You don't need to worry about any other code in this repository to run the demo.
+It's intentionally simple to keep the focus on the Mapbox code.
+Everything in this folder except for `index.html`, `css/maps.css`, and `maps/main.js` (along with the source data in `maps/data`) is copied from the SPS website to clone the site.